Chattanooga, Tennessee: Museums

-Arts and literature
+There is no local history museum, but the Chattanooga History website holds a large collection of old photographs and other resources.

+There are also several art museums, including the Hunter Museum of American Art.
+The Institute of Contemporary Arts Chattanooga (ICA Chattanooga), located on campus of the University of Tennessee at Chattanooga (UTC), hosts a series of exhibitions of contemporary art throughout the year, which include exhibitions by regional and national contemporary artists and also feature from UTC's permanent collection.

+Starting in late 2025, or early 2026, there will be a brand-new museum called The Motion Museum, which was devoted to everything related to transportation with Firecrown Media, a Chattanooga based company that also bought the portfolio Kalmbach Media, bought the assets from the defunct EnterTRAINment Junction in West Chester, Ohio.

+Performing arts

 Chattanooga has a wide range of performing arts in different venues.
 Chattanooga's historic Tivoli Theatre, dating from 1921 and one of the first public air-conditioned buildings in the United States, is home to the Chattanooga Symphony and Opera (CSO), which became the first merged symphony and opera company in the United States in 1985.
-The CSO performs under the baton of Kayoko Dan.
+The CSO is directed by Kayoko Dan.
 The Chattanooga Theatre Centre offers 15 productions each year in three separate theater programs: the Mainstage, the Circle Theater, and the Youth Theater.

 Another popular performance venue is the Soldiers and Sailors Memorial Auditorium.
 It was built between 1922 and 1924 by John Parks, General Contractors, and was designed by the architect R.H.
 Hunt, who also designed the Tivoli Theatre in Chattanooga.

+National Park City

+Chattanooga was named the first National Park City in the United States in April 2025 after a two-year vetting process.
+According to the a press release from the City of Chattanooga, the recognition signifies the city "embraces all aspects of outdoor life, from preserving forests and lakes to being stewards of native plant species and honoring cultural diversity through art, history and play."

+Literary events

 Chattanooga hosts several writing conferences, including the Conference on Southern Literature and the Festival of Writers, both sponsored by the Arts & Education Council of Chattanooga.